rorzen/owncloud-install-and-configure/index.md

 ## Changing your ownCloud URL and port configuration

-ownCloud server is accessible under the route ```/owncloud``` (which is the default, for example, https://example.com/owncloud).
+ownCloud server is accessible under the route ```/owncloud```, for example, https://example.com/owncloud.
 However, you can change this in your web server configuration, by changing the URL from https://example.com/owncloud to https://example.com/.

 ### Config.php parameters

-To control server operations, ownCloud uses the ```config/config.php``` file. ```config/config.sample.php``` lists all the configurable parameters within ownCloud, along with example or default values.
-To do the changes on Debian/Ubuntu Linux operating systems, you need to edit these files:
+To change the Debian/Ubuntu Linux operating systems, you must edit these files:

 *	```/etc/apache2/sites-enabled/owncloud.conf```
 *	```/var/www/owncloud/config/config.php```

 ### Default parameters

-When ```config.php``` file is configured by the ownCloud server, you can customize the default values of the given parameters.
+When ```config.php``` file is configured by the ownCloud server, you can customize the default values of the provided parameters.

 1. Following parameters are configured by the ownCloud installer, and are required for your ownCloud server to operate.
 ```
 'instanceid' => '',
 ```

-2. A valid instanceid is auto-generated by the ownCloud installer when you install ownCloud.
+2. A valid ```instanceid``` is auto-generated by the ownCloud installer when you install ownCloud.
 ```
 'passwordsalt' => '',
 ```